ʻEua: Administration

 The nine villages of the southern district ʻEua Niuafoʻou (or ʻEua Foʻou for short) were founded by people who had to leave their island of Niuafoʻou in 1946 due to a volcanic eruption; they are all named after villages of Niuafoʻou.

 The northern district in contrast is Old ʻEua.
 The southern village of Kolomaile's inhabitants however are descendants of the former inhabitants of the island of ʻAta, Tonga's southernmost island, evacuated after the island was targeted by slavers.

 3.8 km south-west of the southern tip of ʻEua (Lakufaʻanga) is the 35-acre island Kalau.

 Demography

 The villages of the original inhabitants of ʻEua are all in the north: Houma, Taʻanga, ʻOhonua, Pangai, Tufuvai.

 Haʻatuʻa and Kolomaile are from the original inhabitants from ʻAta, who were resettled there in 1863.
 The villages just north of that up to Angahā, are from the inhabitants of Niuafoʻou who were resettled there in 1946.

 Ecology

 ʻEua is the only habitat of the koki (Prosopeia tabuensis) in Tonga.
 It supports 12 species of birds, nine of lizards, and two bats, the Insular flying fox and Pacific sheath-tailed bat.
 Bird species include the Buff-banded rail, Pacific imperial pigeon, Crimson-crowned fruit dove, White-rumped swiftlet, Collared kingfisher, Polynesian starling, Polynesian triller and Polynesian wattled honeyeater.
+During the talent section of the 2026 Miss Heilala pageant, contestant Petiola Masila included a humorous re-enactment of the traditional method of hunting manu'uli birds (wedge-tailed shearwater) by imitating their wailing calls in order to lure them close enough to be struck with a stick.
 Reptiles include the Oceanic gecko, mourning gecko and blue-tailed skink.